Gracious Summerville, South Carolina Charms Retirees with its Leisurely Pace, Elegant Homes and Abundant Flowers

 TriCounty Link provides regional bus service and limited local van service.
 The cost to ride is $2.25 one way, and discounted weekly and monthly passes are available.
 Charleston International Airport is the closest airport, and it is servrf by five major airlines.

 Summerville Medical Center is a teaching hospital with 94 beds and is part of the TridentUSA Health System.
 It is accredited by the Joint Commission and is a certified stroke center.
 Medicare patients are accepted.
 Further health care is available in Charleston where there are four major medical facilities, as well as the Trident Senior Health Center, which specializes in geriatric medicine.
 For military retirees, Goose Creek, nine miles away, has an outpatient VA clinic, and Charleston has a VA hospital.

 This area receives substantial rainfall throughout the year and experiences hot, humid summers and short, mild winters (snow is rare).
 Summer high temperatures reach the 90s with lows in the 70s, and winters high temperatures reach into the 50s and 60s with lows in the 40s.
 On the comfort index, a combination of temperature and humidity, Summerville comes in below the national average.
 The sun shines 210 days of the year.
 Hurricanes have reached this far inland, but the city is not prone to flooding.

 Despite these negatives, Summerville retirees love their city.
-They note its charm, reasonable cost of living, gentle way of life, elegant homes, and, of course, its beautiful flowers.
+They note its charm, gentle way of life, elegant homes, and, of course, its beautiful flowers.
 It is, indeed, an appealing Southern retirement spot.